Million years ago: Usage

-Myr (million years) is in common use in fields such as Earth science and cosmology.
-Myr is also used with Mya (million years ago).
-Together they make a reference system, one to a quantity, the other to a particular place in a year numbering system that is time before the present.
+Myr is in common use in fields such as Earth science and cosmology.
+Myr is also used with Mya or Ma.
+Together they make a reference system, one to a quantity, the other to a particular point in a year numbering system that is time before the present.

 Myr is deprecated in geology, but in astronomy Myr is standard.
-Where "myr" is seen in geology it is usually "Myr" (a unit of mega-years).
-In astronomy it is usually "Myr" (Million years).
+Where "myr" is seen in geology, it is usually "Myr" (a unit of mega-years).
+In astronomy, it is usually "Myr" (Million years).